More Today Than Yesterday

 On April 16th, 1978 I nervously stood in front of the altar at Stinchcomb Methodist Church.
 When the doors swung open a beautiful girl stepped through and walk down the aisle to take my hand.
 The preacher asked us to promise to love each other until death did us part.
 We both said we would and he pronounced us man and wife.

-On that spring day forty three years ago we thought we knew what love was.
-But like all newly married couples we didn’t have a clue.
+On that spring day forty-five years ago we thought we knew what love was.
+But like all newly married couples, we didn’t have a clue.
 The truth is, I don’t think you can know what love is until you have experienced life.
 You can forget about all the fairytale ideals of love.
 Happily ever after requires a lot of struggles.

-Forty three years have gone by since that preacher told me that I could kiss the bride.
+Forty-five years have gone by since that preacher told me that I could kiss the bride.
 Throughout those years we have seen better and we’ve seen worse.
 Our bank account has been richer but it has also been poorer.
-We have prayed together during sickness and we praise God in our health .
-Deborah it is your love that colors my world.
+We have prayed together during sickness and we praise God in our health.
+Deborah, it is your love that colors my world.
 I love you more today than yesterday but I love you less today, less than I will tomorrow.